brandur/sorg/content/passages/002-japan.md

 than the entire state of California.
 But instead of the country's economy shooting to the moon, a collapsing asset bubble in the early 90s left it stagnating for twenty years (the so-called ["Lost Decades"][lostdecades]).
-With today's 20-20 insight into the past, _Rising Sun_'s cautionary theme feels dated.
+With the 20-20 insight into the past that we have today, _Rising Sun_'s cautionary theme feels dated.

-Even so, I still find the passage more accurate than not.
+Even so, the passage is still more accurate than not.
 Everyone's heard that trains in Japan are on time, but you don't see until you visit that it's literally true.
 Not only that most trains are on time, but that right up to a